mgrassi12/tennis-score-challenge/README.md

 ### Prerequisites

-Please ensure you have v10.0.2 JRE and JDK installed on your machine to compile and run this project.
+Please ensure you have v10.0.2 JDK or equivalent installed on your machine to compile and run this project.
+You may also need to point your CLASSPATH to lib/ to get JUnit working.

 ## Example Input/Output

+Interact with the program via something like JShell.

 ~~~
 Match match = new Match("player 1", "player 2");